Cabals, witchcraft, rites and creepy masks – welcome to the list of top occult horror movies ever made.

-Portrayed in many forms, using various tools to hail devil and his wicked designs, occultism has inspired many fantastic horrors.
+Portrayed in many forms, using various tools to hail the devil and his wicked designs, occultism has inspired many fantastic horror movies.
 Undoubtedly, there is something eerie and blood-curdling in devil sacrifices and people fanatically hailing demons from ancient books.
 Far more disturbing than zombie apocalypse or killers swinging their chainsaws.

 In order to praise this fantastic motif, which often returns to horror films, I have compiled a list of 12 truly scary, strangely nightmarish films.

-I decided to start with Brian Yuzna’s “Society” here.
-It’s one of these kitschy cult gems that I remember from my childhood.
-The film tells the story of a boy, who discovers that his family belongs to a cult.
-Their main occupation is drawing life essence from ritualistic orgies, where they consume innocent strangers.
+I decided to start with Brian Yuzna’s Society (1989), for it’s one of these kitschy cult gems that I remember from my childhood.
+The film tells the story of a boy, who discovers that his family is part of a cult.
+Their main occupation is drawing life essence during ritualistic, body-melting orgies, where they consume innocent strangers.

-Considering all its cheesiness, the last scene of bodies moulded in a disgusting ritual is actually both creepy and grotesque.
-Just to see this one sequence (which lasts for almost half an hour), you should give it a try.
+Despite Yuzna’s affection for cheesiness, the last scene of bodies moulded in a disgusting ritual is actually both creepy and grotesque.
+Just to see this one sequence (which lasts for almost half an hour), you should give Society (1989) a try.

 This is my childhood right here.